Page last updated:

 Correctness: Using the BBR restore flow addresses container-to-container networking and routing issues that can occur during restore.

 Apps are not affected during backups, but certain APIs are unavailable.
 The downtime occurs only while the backup is being taken, not while the backup is being copied to the jumpbox.

 In a consistent backup, the blobs in the blobstore match the blobs in the Cloud Controller database.
 To take a consistent backup, changes to the data are prevented during the backup.
 This means that the Cloud Foundry API (CAPI), Routing API, Usage service, Autoscaler, Notification Service, Network Policy Server, and CredHub are unavailable while the backup is being taken.
 UAA is in read-only mode during the backup.

 The first three phases of the backup are lock, backup, and unlock.
 During this time, the API is unavailable.
 The drain and checksum phase starts after the backup scripts finish.
 BBR downloads the backup artifacts from the instances to the BBR VM, and performs a checksum to ensure the artifacts are not corrupt.
 The size of the blobstore significantly influences backup time.

 The table below gives an indication of the downtime that you can expect.
-Actual downtime varies based on hardware and Pivotal Platform configuration.
+Actual downtime varies based on hardware and Ops Manager configuration.
 These example timings were recorded with PAS deployed on Google Cloud Platform (GCP) with all components scaled to one and only one app pushed.